 - Canada Foundation for Innovation

-The Ministry of Economic Development and Trade manages a number of programs that provide various forms of research funding.
-The Ministry provides leadership and strategic investments in research and technology initiatives within the following priority areas: energy, ICT, nanotechnology and the life sciences.
+The Ministry of Jobs, Economy and Innovation manages a number of programs that provide various forms of research funding.
+The Ministry provides leadership and strategic investments in research and technology initiatives, referencing the Alberta Research and Innovation Framework (ARIF).

 Matching funding for research equipment and infrastructure awarded through the Canada Foundation for Innovation (CFI) can be applied for through the Research Capacity Program.